oracle-livelabs/pts/cicd/setup-cloud-env/setup-cloud-env.md

 1. Keep the name to **cluster1** and the other default values, click Next to review the cluster settings.
 Do not choose the Kubernetes API Endpoint to be _Private Endpoint_ or you will need a bastion or an admin instance to access the kubectl commands.
 You can explore Private Endpoint on an specific lab.
 <sup>_Optionally choose visibility of the Kubernetes Worker Nodes to **Public Workers** if you want public access to your nodes and number of nodes to **2** or **1** if you want reduced number of nodes_</sup>

-Keep the name to cluster1 and the other default values, click Next to review the cluster settings Optionally choose visibility type to Private Endpoint to host your Kubernetes endpoint in a private subnet.
-Also choose visibility type to Public Workers if you want public access to your nodes.
-You can also change the number of nodes to 2 or 1 if you want to reduce the number of nodes.

    ![Cluster Details](images/OKE-create-cluster-details.png " ")

 1. Review the the Cluster Creation and then select **Create Cluster**.